lappd-daq/acdc-daq-revc/README.md

 |---------|-------|---------|-------|---------|-------|---------|-------|
 | 0 | 0-255 | 2 | 0-255 | 4 | 0-255 | 6 | 0-255 |
 | 1 | 0-255 | 3 | 0-255 | 5 | 0-255 | 7 | 0-255 |

+### oscope
+Oscope works similar to the `listenForData` command, but requires less input.
+Other than the previous command this one doesn't reqord data but simply overwrites one existing data file to continuesly plot data.
+Use `Crtl+C` to exit the oscope mode.

 ## Settings for the Oscilloscope
 All settings and plot commands for the oscilloscope are handled in seperate gnu files.